 This is different from other types of blue wines which take their colour from the artificial dye Brilliant Blue FCF.
 This is the same type of dye found in Blue Curaçao, and most blue foods, supplements, medications and cosmetics.
 Brilliant blue dye is soluble in water and from a concentration of 2-formylbenzenesulfonic acid.
 It can be absorbed easily into the bloodstream.
 It has been used to stain cell walls, bacteria and fungal cells due to its non-toxic qualities.

 Is blue wine too funky to be a wine?

 But wine can be anything fermented.
 There’s even a green wine that is made out of cannabis.
 It takes its colour out of the chlorophyll from the leaves.
 The colour is a radiant green similar to the original radiant absinthe colour.
 Also, there are other types of wines made from wacky ingredients like corn cob wine.

-Blue wine is somewhat a red wine with a possibly high pH level.
+Blue wine is somewhat a red wine and/or a white wine with a possibly high pH level.
 But the wine might be something completely different which might make old established businesses that work with time tested out-in-the-field methods question the new science of the new beverage formed from a laboratory.
 A high pH level uses to indicate bacterial growth and acidity changes affect the intensity of the taste.
 It’s a part of the four fundamentals of winemaking with sweetness, alcohol and tannin.
 It is also important in food pairings mixing oily versus fatty tastes.
 Acids and pH levels are a little complex to talk about since I never made my own wine before.